MikeGale/Goggles01/README.md

     /r/google/$downrank=2
     /r/google/$downrank=3

-You can discard results completely:
+You can also discard results completely:

     $discard,site=idontwanttobepartoftheresults.com
     /this/is/spam/$discard

+If several actions can apply to a particular URL only one is used, as follows:  a discard takes precedence, then the highest boost, then the lowest downrank.

 ## From the developers.